 If there is just one thing to learn in order to work effectively with your DNA results, it would be to gain an understanding of how centiMorgans relate to relationship predictions.

-In the simplest of terms, testing companies use centiMorgans as a measurement of DNA to denote the size of a match segment in autosomal DNA testing.
-Those with greater shared centMorgans (cMs) and segments are predicted to be closer relatives than those sharing fewer cMs and segments.
-Ancestry, FTDNA, and My Heritage quote their matches in cMs, whereas 23andMe quotes a percentage of DNA share.
-For a more in depth understanding of the definition of centiMorgan, please see ISOGG Keep in mind that the number of centiMorgans quoted by each testing company is based upon each testing company’s own algorithms, and those differences can be seen by comparing the same two matches at different testing companies.
+Keep in mind that the number of centiMorgans quoted by each testing company is based upon each testing company’s own algorithms, and those differences can be seen by comparing the same two matches at different testing companies.
 In general, Ancestry’s cMs might register as slightly lower when compared at another testing company due to Ancestry’s Timber algorithm which eliminates some high frequency segments.
 On the other end of the spectrum, FTDNA might appear with higher shared cMs because they count small segments that the other companies do not include in their totals.
 By familiarizing yourself with the relationship predictions at each site and how each company counts that information, you’ll begin to build a better picture of potential relationships with your DNA matches.
-The good news is that these estimates are easy to explore!
-There are charts and tools available to estimate potential relationships when two matches share a given amount of DNA.
-The Shared cM Project was spearheaded by Blaine Bettinger as a crowd-sourced gathering of data with thousands of known relationships submitted by users over several years.
-The data that was collected has been worked and reworked to begin to establish good estimates of expected DNA shares within given levels of relationship.
-To use the Shared cM Project, you'll simply compare the number of cMs shared between two individuals to see where that fits within categories of relationships.

 As you’ll note, the greater the number of cMs shared, the closer the relationship, and the fewer possibilities for those relationships.
 In general, matches that are 3rd cousin and closer are more accurately estimated than those that are further away.
 However, statistically, even a small percentage of 3rd cousins may share no DNA at all, whereas some more distant cousins may share more than the "expected" amount of DNA.
-Another great tool that should be in every genealogist’s toolbox is the interactive Shared cM Tool at DNA Painter.
-Web developer and genetic genealogist, Jonny Perl, created an interactive version of Blaine’s chart.
-It’s free, easy to use, and includes probabilities that you can use to evaluate the most likely relationships based on the amount of DNA that two people share.
-To get started: 1.
-Go to DNA Painter and click on the Tools tab.

 2. Click on the Shared cM Tool.